m-reuter/arpackpp/INSTALL.md

 $ ./install-openblas.sh
 ```

-will install OpenBLAS into the ./external directory.
+will install OpenBLAS into the _external_ directory.

 ### ARPACK: